dkworks108/Predicting-Student-Test-Scores/README.md

 It can be extended using advanced models like Random Forest or XGBoost.
 Hyperparameter tuning can further improve prediction accuracy.
 The project follows best practices for reproducible ML experiments.
+Future work includes adding more features and real-world datasets.